Merrill Edge at a glance

 - The customer support you’ll receive – chat, email, phone and even in-bank – responds quickly, and you’ll also have educational support from the wide array of learning modules.

-If you’re looking for cheaper trades while still enjoying high-quality research, you’ll also want to check out Charles Schwab and Fidelity Investments.
-And you should give Ally Invest a once-over, too, since it offers discounted trades at $4.95 per trade.
-Those who need commission-free ETFs but can’t quite hit Merrill’s minimum for free trades should look at Schwab, Fidelity and Vanguard, where the broker’s own ETFs cost nothing to trade.
+If you’re looking for cheap trades while still enjoying high-quality research, you’ll also want to check out Charles Schwab and Fidelity Investments.
+And you should give E*Trade a once-over, too, for the same reasons.
+Those who need commission-free ETFs should also look at Vanguard, where the broker’s own ETFs cost nothing to trade.

 How we make money